NgynTrn0112/NgynTrn0112.github.io/index.md

 ---
-title: "About"
+title: ""
+read_time: false
 layout: single
 header:
-  image: /assets/images/BenThanh.jpg
+  image: /assets/images/SaiGon_byNight.jpg
 ---

-## About Me
+# About Me

 Hi!
 I'm Ricky from Saigon, Vietnam — a data enthusiast, an inquisitive mind, and an advocate for decisions backed by evidence.